-Where patients felt their visit could have been improved were staff behaviour, communication and waiting times.
+Where patients felt their visit could have been improved were how staff behaved, and how they were communicated with and treated in the context of perceived delays and prolonged waits.

 Of the other suggested improvements, the majority concerned issues relating to the lack of communication and information on display, specifically regarding COVID-19 measures and difficulties in parking.